darkeffie/verifoo/README.md

 Verifoo
 ===========
 Verifoo is a #1 Cebu Business directory focus on promoting businesses by using online business reviews.
-Businesses can create their own accounts and get help with their brand promotions and search engine optimization.
+Businesses can create their own accounts and get help with their brand promotions and search engine optimization by connection all users.

 ##Requirements